nuraci/Goat-IDE/README.md

 * The last step, press "F5" or menu "Tools" -> "Run" will send the program directly on memory of the target board and will run it.
 * Try it and please report problems and suggestions.

-(*) just a note, some examples ("hanoi" and "hungman") requiring a special configuration of the "eLua Console" window, so don't forget to select the menu: "Tools" -> "Mode Terminal".
+(*) just a note, some examples ("hanoi" and "hungman") requiring a special configuration of the "Target Console" window, so don't forget to select the menu: "Tools" -> "Mode Terminal".

 Enjoy with the "Go @ IDE" and thank you for testing, improving and leaving your feedback for it.